-Claims against the town were filed for negligence and wanton and reckless conduct in failing to supervise and/or inspect the design and construction of playground for safety purposes.
+Claims against the town were filed for negligence and wanton and reckless conduct in failing to supervise and/or inspect the design and construction of playgrounds for safety purposes.

 The Massachusetts Torts Claims Act imposes a $100,000 cap per plaintiff on damages recoverable against a municipality for negligence.

-The Recreational Use Statute bars claims in negligence against a landowner, including a municipality, which allows the public to use its land for free for recreational purposes.
+The Recreational Use Statute bars claim in negligence against a landowner, including a municipality, which allows the public to use its land for free for recreational purposes.

 The plaintiff successfully opposed motions for summary judgment based upon the alleged immunity of the town under the Recreational Use Statute and of the individuals volunteers under the MTCA.

 A week before the trial, the parties agreed to submit the case to mediation.
 The parties were able to resolve the case during mediation.
 The plaintiffs were awarded a combined settlement from the defendants of $950,000.